 Purpose of Attainment Plan

 This document provides a pathway for continued improvement to reduce particulate emissions and to return the Oakridge Nonattainment Area (NA) to attainment for PM2.5 (state classification will be “maintenance”) by achieving the more protective national health standards adopted in 2006.
 It is a plan to ensure Oakridge meets the 24-hour and annual National Ambient Air Quality Standards for PM2.5 and maintains the annual standard for PM2.5.
-PM2.5 is particulate matter less than 2.5 microns in size.
 This document complies with the applicable 1990 Federal Clean Air Act (CAA) requirements and Environmental Protection Agency (EPA) guidance and policies.
 The attainment plan provides strategies to meet the PM2.5 standards by 2014 and provides contingency measures should Oakridge not meet the deadline.
 To demonstrate "attainment" requires the collection of representative monitoring data using approved measuring instruments and procedures, with adequate quality assurance.
 EPA must approve the plan and publish its findings in the Federal Register.
 Redesignation back to attainment is possible only after Oakridge meets the standards for three consecutive years and a maintenance plan is drafted, adopted by the Environmental Quality Commission (EQC) and approved by EPA.
 EPA will then formally redesignate Oakridge back into attainment in the Federal Register.

 Oakridge Area Description